Hurricane Paloma: Cuba

 Already severely impacted by Hurricanes Gustav and Ike, the European Commission, through its Humanitarian Aid department was already providing €2 million (US$2.7 million) in relief aid.
 By November 21, about 6,000 volunteers from the International Federation of Red Cross and Red Crescent Societies were in Cuba assisting in cleanup efforts and helping victims in shelters.
 The organization also allocated US$8.8 million in relief funds for 60,000 people affected by Paloma.

+Retirement

+Due to the hurricane's destructive effects in the Cayman Islands and Cuba, the name Paloma was retired by the World Meteorological Organization in April 2009, and it will never again be used for another Atlantic tropical cyclone.
+It was replaced with Paulette for the 2014 season.